- Enter the IMCA Awards 2024: We\'re looking for outstanding Safety, Sustainability, and GHG projects.

 - Secondary Securing Method: One M20 bolt running through the beam and the hood.

-- The hood was not installed as per the drawings (due to the design being misunderstood), which meant that it was secured ONLY by the secondary securing method – a single M20 bolt running through the beam and the hood;
+- The hood was not installed as per the drawings (due to the design being misunderstood), which meant that it was secured ONLY by the secondary securing method – a single M20 bolt running through the beam and the hood.

-- A dynamic load was placed upon the single fixing point which allowed the hood to rotate and flex, causing increased stress on the bolt, triggering this to crack and shear, resulting in the hood dropping;
+- A dynamic load was placed upon the single fixing point which allowed the hood to rotate and flex, causing increased stress on the bolt, triggering this to crack and shear, resulting in the hood dropping.

 - The hood had not been added to the vessel DROPS register and so had not been included in the annual DROPS surveys, nor inspected, since installation.

-Actions and lessons
+Actions

-- Ensure that in-house modifications are always conducted in accordance with local regulatory requirements, existing company procedures, and that a Management of Change process is followed if modifications are made;
+- Ensure that in-house modifications are always conducted in accordance with local regulatory requirements, existing company procedures, and that a Management of Change process is followed if modifications are made.

-- Have a through inspection of the vessel or worksite looking for potential dropped objects and plan to remove them where applicable;
+- Have a through inspection of the vessel or worksite looking for potential dropped objects and plan to remove them where applicable.

 - Look particularly for any unidentified modifications and ensure DROPS registers are updated as required.

-IMCA Safety Flashes
+Related Safety Flashes

-IMCA makes every effort to ensure the accuracy and reliability of the data contained in the documents it publishes, but IMCA shall not be liable for any guidance and/or recommendation and/or statement herein contained.
-The information contained in this document does not fulfil or replace any individual’s or Member's legal, regulatory or other duties or obligations in respect of their operations.
+The information contained in this document does not fulfil or replace any individual's or Member's legal, regulatory or other duties or obligations in respect of their operations.
 Individuals and Members remain solely responsible for the safe, lawful and proper conduct of their operations.